Moment sequences and difference equations: Moment sequences

-Following the paper of Bennett \cite{Benn11}, we have yet another way of deciding if a given sequence is a moment sequence.
-Namely, we have the following criterion.
+Following the paper by Bennett \cite{Benn11}, we have yet another way of deciding if a given sequence is a moment sequence.
+Namely, we have the following criterion (compare \cite{Akhize38}).

 \begin{definition} Let $I$ be a segment of a real line.
-A given sequence $\left\{ m_{j}\right\} _{j\geq 0}$ is a pm sequence on $I$ iff for every polynomial $ \sum_{k=0}^{n}c_{k}x^{k}$ that is nonnegative on $I$ we have $ \sum_{k=0}^{n}c_{k}m_{k}\geq 0.$ \end{definition}
+A given sequence $\left\{ m_{j}\right\} _{j\geq0}$ is a pm sequence on $I$ iff for every polynomial $\sum_{k=0} ^{n}c_{k}x^{k}$ that is nonnegative on $I$ we have $\sum_{k=0}^{n}c_{k} m_{k}\geq0.$ \end{definition}

-\begin{remark} It is well-known that if the cardinality of the support of the measure $\mu $ is infinite, then the sequence of Hankel transforms of the moment sequence of the measure $\mu $ is strictly positive.
-If the cardinality of the support of the measure $\mu $ is $n$ then the elements of the Hankel transform of the moment sequence of such a measure is equal $0$ from the element number $n+1$ on. \end{remark}
+\begin{remark} It is well-known that if the cardinality of the support of the measure $\mu$ is infinite, then the sequence of Hankel transforms of the moment sequence of the measure $\mu$ is strictly positive. \end{remark}

 Now, having random variables we can simply utter some rules concerning moment sequences.
-Namely, we have:
+Most of them were formulated in the paper of Bennett \cite{Benn11}.
+Some of them had quite complicated proofs.
+Due to probabilistic interpretation, we can substantially simplify these proofs.
+Assertions 6.
+7. and 8. of the Proposition below seem to be unknown to Bennett.
+Before we formulate the results let us introduce the following notion